jcbm/notes/Release_It(Nygaard,Michael)/Chapter_5_stability_patterns.md

 - rows in the database
 - caches in memory

-is like a bucket that fills up at a certain rate, based on the accumulation of data.
+Like a bucket that fills up at a certain rate, based on the accumulation of data.

 Must be drained too or it will eventually overflow:
 - servers go down
 - databases get slow or throw errors